ranfysvalle02/slim-mcp/blog.md

 Token bloat has a second face, and it lands the moment a tool *runs*: the model calls a tool and the raw payload — a giant CRM JSON blob, thousands of lines of telemetry, a verbose stack trace — dumps straight back into the context.
 That's **response bloat**, the output-side mirror of the schema dump (Zero-Shot Labs named the broader "token bloat"; StackOne frames the output side most sharply), and it degrades reasoning the same way the binder does: attention dilutes, latency climbs, follow-on tool picks get worse.

 **This gateway tackles the input half only, on purpose** — but the output fixes are well understood for the day they become your bottleneck.
 The light one is a deterministic **response compactor** on `tools/call`: drop null/empty noise, cap long arrays, truncate oversized strings, always leaving a `truncated`/`next_cursor` escape hatch.
 The striking one is StackOne's **"Code Mode"** — instead of ingesting a payload, the model writes a script that filters the data in a sandbox and returns only the distilled answer, turning 14,000 tokens of raw data into a ~500-token summary (a **96% cut**; Cloudflare and Block's *Goose* ship similar sandboxes).
-Both stack cleanly on top of retrieval — and we keep them out of the core deliberately, because they change *what the model reads*, and this demo's whole point is one unimpeachable claim: *we changed only how many tools the model sees, never their text.* (An earlier build did ship the compactor inline; we pulled it after measuring that the comparable input-side trim contributed barely ~1% of the headline delta.
-The honesty was worth more than the percent.)
+Both stack cleanly on top of retrieval — and we keep them out of the core deliberately, because they change *what the model reads*, and this demo's whole point is one unimpeachable claim: *we changed only how many tools the model sees, never their text.*

 ---